k3po/k3po/SPEC.md

 If the emulated WebSocket cannot be located for the HTTP downstream request path, then the server MUST generate an HTTP response with a `404 Not Found` status code.

+If `X-Sequence-No` header is missing in downstream request, then the server MUST generate an HTTP response with a `400 Bad Request` status code and fail the WSE connection.

+If the sequence number received in `X-Sequence-No` header is out of order, the server MUST generate an HTTP response with a `400 Bad Request` status code and fail the WSE connection.

+The downstream request is regarded out of order -

+* if the sequence number of first downstream request is NOT 0
+* if the sequence number of a downstream request is NOT an increment of 1 compared to that of preceding downstream request

 If the `.ki` query parameter is present with value `p`, see [Buffering Proxies](#buffering-proxies) for further server requirements when attaching the downstream.